Dreaming of grass and meadow: return to simplicity

 Astrological note: A withering meadow evokes Saturn in the 6th house or Pluto transiting through the 4th house.
 Virgo and Capricorn with an emphasis in the 6th house are especially sensitive to this image: their body knows how to speak through dreams.
 If Saturn is now in your 6th house — the body and daily rhythms need real attention, not something to be put off.

 Grass and meadow in dreams are the quietest and most honest of images.
 They don’t shout and don’t threaten.
 They simply are — plain, green, endless.
-And their message is just as plain: the earth beneath your feet is always there.
-Even when it seems you have lost your footing.
+And their message is just as plain: the earth beneath your feet is always there, even when it seems you have lost your footing.
+The meadow asks for no proof that you have earned the right to lie in it.